 This course uses a project-based approach to introduce students to the Critical Security Controls (CSCs) documented by the Council on Cyber Security.
 The CSCs prioritize the steps necessary to identify and mitigate security threats and are rapidly becoming the industry standard in cyber security.
 This course will teach students to implement and audit the Critical Security Controls.
 Topics covered include integrated vulnerability management solutions, risk assessment, real-time network monitoring, security postures and threat detection.

 ISM 410 Network and Wireless Security

 This course will use a project-based approach to examine both network device security and wireless security issues.
 For wireless security, specific attention will be paid on Wi-Fi and Bluetooth technologies, wireless standards, authentication issues and configuration models.

 This course will focus on digital forensic practices, tools and exercises for the collection of electronic evidence on network, client and mobile devices.
 Specific discussion will also include the introduction process of this electronic evidence in civil and criminal cases.
 Additionally, this course explores malware analysis tools and techniques that target and infect Windows systems.
 Knowing the capabilities of malware is critical to an organization’s ability to derive threat intelligence, respond to information security incidents and establish defenses.

-Cyber security jobs continue to grow as the need for data protection increases.
-Cyber security professionals are needed across a wide spectrum of fields including health care, business, education, government, non-profit and banking.
+Cybersecurity jobs continue to grow as the need for data protection increases.
+Professionals are needed across a wide spectrum of fields including health care, business, education, government, non-profit and banking.
 That means you can customize your learning experience by choosing the field that is right for you.
 Many of our alumni have gone on to work for companies to support IT services, including: